-Renowned for its natural beauty, green pastures, misty rainforests and pristine golden beaches, The Coromandel is blessed with hundreds of natural hideaways, making it an ideal place to escape.
+Renowned for its natural beauty, green valleys, misty rainforests and pristine golden beaches, The Coromandel is blessed with hundreds of hideaways, making it an ideal place to escape.
 Plan your travel on the official site for The Coromandel and discover why this destination is good for your soul…

-Cathedral Cove is best visited by boat or kayak with local tour guides who explain the geology, cultural and historical significance of the many scenic sites they explore in Te Whanganui-a-Hei Marine Reserve.
+Cathedral Cove is best visited by sea, with a boat or kayak and local tour guides who explain the geology, cultural and historical significance of the many scenic sites they explore in Te Whanganui o Hei Marine Reserve.

-Cathedral Cove is also accessible by foot, with several walking tracks adjacent to the reserve giving access to Gemstone Bay, Stingray Bay, Mares Leg Cove and Cathedral Cove.
+Cathedral Cove is also accessible via several walking tracks adjacent to the reserve giving access to Gemstone Bay, Stingray Bay, Mare's Leg Cove and Cathedral Cove.

 Within two hours either side of low tide visitors flock to the usually deserted Hot Water Beach to find hot water bubbling through the golden sand.
 Rated as one of the world's most renowned beaches - digging your own natural spa is one experience that should be on your bucket list.

-This town is the official home of Lemon and Paeroa, New Zealand's home-grown soft drink, and this alone makes it worth a visit.
+The official home of L&P, Lemon and Paeroa, New Zealand's home-grown soft drink, which alone makes it worth a visit.
 But there is much more to this bustling and historic rural town.
-Lying at the junction of two rivers, Paeroa is a gateway to the scenic Karangahake Gorge bisecting the peninsula and also to the lush farmlands further south.
-It was a major transport hub in the goldmining days and the town still provides an interesting and historic stopping point for visitors travelling by road and the Hauraki Rail Trail.
+Lying at the junction of two rivers, Paeroa is a gateway to the scenic Karangahake Gorge bisecting the peninsula , also to the lush farmlands further south.
+It was a major transport hub in the goldmining days and the town still provides an interesting and historic stopping point for visitors travelling by road and on the Hauraki Rail Trail.

 Back in the goldrush days, Thames was a teeming mining town and the seat of commerce in the area.
 That atmosphere remains in the historic buildings and heritage experiences that Thames is now known for, but there's lots more to see and enjoy in this rural hub, that retains the grandeur of its glory days.
 Great food, a thriving cultural and arts scene and the scenic backdrop of the bushclad ranges and the calm expanse of the Hauraki Gulf to explore.